Tamely presented morphisms and coherent pullback

 of coherent, ind-tamely presented ind-geometric stacks in which $h$ has \stable coherent pullback and $f$ is ind-proper and almost ind-finitely presented.
 Then the Beck-Chevalley transformation $h'^* f^! \to f'^! h^*$ of functors $\IndCoh(Y) \to \IndCoh(X')$ is an isomorphism.

 In Section \ref{sec:sheafHom} we study the interaction between coherent pullback and sheaf Hom in the tamely presented setting.
-The main result is the following (Proposition \ref{prop:eFXRupper*cohpullindgeomcase}).
+The main result (Proposition \ref{prop:eFXRupper*cohpullindgeomcase}) is the following generalization of \cite[Lem.
+0AA7]{Sta}.
 Suppose $h: X \to Y$ is a morphism with \stable coherent pullback between coherent, ind-tamely presented ind-geometric stacks such that $X \times X$ and $Y \times Y$ are coherent.
 Then for any $\cF \in \Coh(Y)$ the Beck-Chevalley transformation

 of functors $\IndCoh(Y) \to \IndCoh(X)$ is an isomorphism.